FirmRec/IoT-Vulns/tenda/addWifiMacFilter/README.md

   * AC9 V3.0 V15.03.06.42_multi
   * FH1205 V2.0.0.7(775)

 There is a **stack-based buffer overflow** vulnerability in function `addWifiMacFilter`.
-After authentication, an attacker can set `deviceId` field in requests to launch a denial-of-service or remote-code-execution attack.
+An attacker can set `deviceId` field in requests to launch a denial-of-service or remote-code-execution attack.

 ![Vulnerability Function](./vuln.png)